rodrigocav94/rodrigocav94/README.md

 </h1>

 <p align='center'>
-  I'm Rodrigo, an iOS Developer focused on creating SwiftUI apps.
+  I'm Rodrigo, an iOS Developer focused on creating apps with SwiftUI, UIKit and SpriteKit.
 </p>